Nevaehni/SoftwareManager/README.md

 1. **Quick method**: Run `InstallAndLaunchPowerShell.cmd` as Administrator
    - This automatically installs PowerShell 7 and launches the script
 2. **Manual method**:
-   - Install Chocolatey if not already installed
+   - Install Windows Package Manager (Winget) if not already installed
    - Place script, `packages.txt`, and `configs.zip` in same directory
    - Run `.\SoftwareManager.ps1 -Mode Install` as Administrator
 3. All packages will be installed and configurations restored